bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Fall 2020) Office hours: open door except tuesday and wednesday.
+LECTURER: Cem Bozsahin (Fall 2020) Office hours: (asynch: just send me email if it is a personal problem, write to group if not).

 TA: Giray Songul.